rsyncOSX/RsyncOSX_archived/docs/source.md

 # Documentation of RsyncOSX source

 This is documentation of the design and code of RsyncOSX.
 I have just commenced the documentation (June 2017) and it will take time to complete.
 Why am I doing it?
 Well, primary for fun but i might learn something from it as well.
 The design is based upon ideas of the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
-The objective is to separate the view and the model.
+One of the objectives is to separate the views and models.

-First will the data and methods operating on the data be documented before details about how RsyncOSX is working after data about configurations and schedules are loaded to memory.
+First will the data (model) and some of the methods operating on the data be documented.
+After that details about how RsyncOSX is working after data about configurations and schedules are loaded to memory.
+RsyncOSX kicks off the `rsync` utility to do the real work.
+The `rsync` is executed in a `Process` object.
+Any time RsyncOSX [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/processCmd.swift) a command RsyncOSX is listening for two notifications `didTerminateNotification` and `NSFileHandleDataAvailable`.
+Those two notifications kicks of other functions depended upon the state of RsyncOSX.

 # High Level design